ucan-wg/spec/README.md

 ## 2.5 Delegation

 Delegation is the act of granting another principal (the delegate) the capability to use a resource that another has (the delegator).
 A constructuve "witness" acts as the authorizaton proof for a delegation.
-Witnesses are either the onwing principal's signature or a UCAN with access to that capability in its scope.
+Witnesses are either the owning principal's signature or a UCAN with access to that capability in its scope.

 Each direct delegation leaves the action at the same level or diminishes it.
 The only exception is in "rights amplification," where a delegation MAY be proven by one-or-more witnesses of different types if part of the resource's semantics.